 - Greenspace of the Rother Core Strategy reinforces these aims. - 4.2.5.2 The plan and its policies in respect of Biodiversity have been informed by a substantial evidence base including the Environmental Description and its appendices and has also been informed by data from the Sussex Biodiversity Record Centre.
-This evidence base has enabled the plan to avoid or mitigate any impacts in accordance with the policies of the Development Plan and the NPPF and seek enhancements where possible. - 4.2.5.3 The policy seeks to ensure applicants understand the ecological interests of a site prior to development so that the design can then protect any existing features and incorporate enhancements into the overall scheme.
+This evidence base has enabled the Plan to avoid or mitigate any impacts in accordance with the policies of the Development Plan and the NPPF and seek enhancements where possible. - 4.2.5.3 The policy seeks to ensure applicants understand the ecological interests of a site prior to development so that the design can then protect any existing features and incorporate enhancements into the overall scheme.
 This is key to seeking enhancements within design and to ensure the scheme accords with relevant guidance such as Natural England's standing advice and enabling a site to maximise the ecological potential of a site, including wildlife connectivity and ensuring the proposed enhancements are acceptable to the site context.
-The importance of wildlife corridors and wider connectivity is recognised by the Rother Core Strategy, particularly Policy EN5, and Biodiversity and Planning, a document produced by Sussex Wildlife Trust and this policy seeks to implement an inclusive approach within any new development in the Parish.
+The importance of wildlife corridors and wider connectivity is recognised by the Rother Core Strategy, particularly Policy EN5, and Biodiversity and Planning, a document produced by Sussex Wildlife Trust and

-- 4.2.5.4 The policy will require an integrated approach to all parts of the development, including those traditionally engineered parts of the development, including habitat within buildings such as bird boxes within brick work, wildlife friendly SuDS to maximise biodiversity opportunities in all parts of the building and site.
+- this policy seeks to implement an inclusive approach within any new development in the Parish. - 4.2.5.4 The policy will require an integrated approach to all parts of the development, including those traditionally engineered parts of the development, including habitat within buildings such as bird boxes within brick work, wildlife friendly SuDS to maximise biodiversity opportunities in all parts of the building and site.
 Regard should be had to the SuDS options as set out in the RSPB publication Sustainable Drainage Systems; Maximising the Potential for People and Wildlife.
 The policy will also encourage native planting that is appropriate to the site conditions and also where possible planting that represents good pollinators for local wildlife. - 4.2.5.5 This policy seeks to apply to all development within the Parish although it does recognise the need to be proportionate to the scale and type of development and therefore if one can demonstrate the type, location and scale of the development and having regard to the site context, that there would be limited impact then the policy acknowledges the need for ecological surveys would not be required in all instances.
 However, this would have to be clearly justified and development would be expected to accord with the remaining parts of the policy where these are relevant.
-It is also expected that applicants have regard to the up to date guidance from Natural England and its standing advice where addressing ecology issues as part of development.
+It is also expected that applicants have regard

-4.2.5.6 The policy is considered to align with that of Policy EN5 in the Core Strategy and proposes greater detail for the local context of Crowhurst.
-The implementation of this policy will preserve the biodiversity and maximise opportunities to enhance biodiversity in accordance with policies of the NPPF.
+- to the up to date guidance from Natural England and its standing advice where addressing ecology issues as part of development. - 4.2.5.6 The policy is considered to align with that of Policy EN5 in the Core Strategy and proposes greater detail for the local context of Crowhurst.
+The implementation of this policy will preserve and enhance the biodiversity and habitats of protected species and species of principle importance as listed under Section 41 of the Natural Environment and Rural Communities Act (2006) and the NPPF.